 When Young Adult Children Can Enroll

-Either the young adult or his/her parent may enroll the young adult in the Young Adult Option and either may pay the NYSHIP premium.
-A young adult or his/her parent has the following opportunities to elect this option:
+Either the young adult or their parent may enroll the young adult in the Young Adult Option and either may pay the NYSHIP premium.
+A young adult or their parent has the following opportunities to elect this option:

 How to Enroll